hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide.md

 > generated](media/image1.png){width="5.142445319335083in"
 > height="2.73in"}

-3. Select **Fork the repo** to initiate a copy of the HPE DEV Web CMS into your own GitHub account.
+3. Select **Fork the repo** to initiate a copy of the HPE Developer Web CMS into your own GitHub account.
 (In GitHub, this will appear as a new
     repository: "yourAccountname/hpe-dev-portal").
 This private copy of
-    the repository is going to be used to make your changes to the web site, before submitting them to the HPE DEV team.
+    the repository is going to be used to make your changes to the web site, before submitting them to the HPE Developer team.

 > ![Graphical user interface, text, application Description
 > automatically generated](media/image2.png){width="5.14in"